 It is important to talk to a health care professional as soon as the earliest intervention will prevent the progression of nausea and vomiting to more severe symptoms.
-Pregnant women with moderate to severe nausea may need medications specifically designed to reduce their symptoms.

 However, women with mild to moderate nausea and vomiting may try to control their symptoms by changing certain lifestyle habits and eliminating some of the foods they have a problem with.

 Pregnancy nausea is one of the most common disorders during a woman’s first trimester.
 Here are some helpful tips to reduce the severity and frequency of your symptoms.

 - Choose a balanced diet that has no heavy ingredients to digest.
 Have natural cookies, rice cakes, or even a piece of chocolate on your bedside table and eat them before you get up to raise your blood sugar level.